 Basically, flat ironing after a blow out will ensure that your style is "sealed".

 I never blow dried my hair before I did my research, and now I understand why my hair looked so funky at times.
 Aside from not having the right thermal protectant, I also was just flattening my curls and tugging on my hair to make it look straight.
 If I had done a basic blow out before, flat ironing my hair would have been so much easier.
-I have used many hair dryers, but the one I like the best is my BaByliss Nano Titanium Portofino Dryer.
+I have used many hair dryers, but the one I like the best is my BaByliss Nano Titanium Portofino Dryer $139.95.
 It comes with 6 heat/speed settings and 3 concentrator nozzles and diffuser!
 I have only had it for 2 years, but so far so good, but the 4 year warranty helps.
-OF course if you want to go the less expensive route for a dryer, the Babyliss replaced my Conair Tourmaline Ceramic Styling System.
-It was only $30 and did it's job, but it was really loud!
+OF course if you want to go the less expensive route for a dryer, the Babyliss replaced my Conair Tourmaline Ceramic Styling System $29.99.
+It was inexpensive and did it's job, but it was extremely loud!

 3. HEAT PROTECTOR PRODUCT

 Using a heat protector product is a must.
 There are many different ones out on the market.
 I try to avoid using straight oil on my hair as a heat protectant because it just doesn't protect and makes my ends look greasy and frizzy all at the same time.
-I have been using Chi Infra Treatment for years.
+I have been using Chi Infra Treatment $15-$30 for years.
 A little goes a very long way.
 While it's not the best smelling product in the world, it's not the worse either/ a few drops rubbed into my palms and applied to my hair from the ends up gives me the protection I need.
 I try to avoid getting any near my scalp as it can make my hair look greasy.
-Another heat protector I just started to use is the Alterna Bamboo Smooth anti-Breakage Thermal Protectant spray.
+Another heat protector I just started to use is the Alterna Bamboo Smooth anti-Breakage Thermal Protectant spray $25.
 I still spray this into my palms and apply to my hair that way, only because when I spray directly on my hair, I can over do it and end up with greasy locks.
-I used to use Redken Iron Silk Heat Styling Spray.
+I have also used to use L'Oréal Sleek It Iron Straight Heatspray $4.99.
 It works well but be careful about using too much.
 Remember these tips when using a heat protector product:

 a) Less is more.
 Start out with the smallest recommended amount by the manufacturer and work up from there.